defold/doc/docs/en/manuals/html5.md

 : Defold applications must run their own miniature web server in order to receive live updates from the editor.
 This is not possible within a pure browser application.

-CORS
-: Cross-origin resource sharing (See http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) is not enabled in the QA environment, limiting the ability of browsers to interact with web APIs.
-There are two possible workarounds: when using Chrome, start it with the ‘--disable-web-security’ flag; you can create a proxy server.

 Internet Explorer 11 (audio)
 : Defold handles audio playback using HTML5 _WebAudio_ (see http://www.w3.org/TR/webaudio), which is not currently supported by Internet Explorer 11.
 Applications will fall back to a null audio implementation when using this browser.